LivingSkySchoolDivision/AdminProceduresPublic/list.md

 - [x]	4.33 Student Excursions - October 26, 2021
 - [ ]	4.34 Student Records
 - [ ]	4.35 Advertising And Corporate Sponsorship
-- [ ]	4.36 Use of Cell Phones and Electronic Devices
+- [x]	4.36 Use of Cell Phones and Electronic Devices
 - [ ]	4.37 Responsible Use
-- [x]	4.38 School Division Website Maintenance - October 26, 2021
+- [x]	4.38 School Division Website Maintenance - October 26, 2021 - To be removed
 - [ ]	4.40 Permission For Use For Students Work And Personal Information
+- [x]	4.41 Motorized Vehicle Traffic - November 9, 2021 - To be removed
 - [ ]	4.42 Respect Antibullying
 - [ ]	4.43 School Nutrition
 - [ ]	4.44 Use Of Seclusion And Restraint
 - [ ]	4.45 Exclusion Of Students For Safety Or Medical Reasons
 - [ ]	4.46 Service Dogs In Schools
-- [ ]	4.47 Password For Electronic Devices
+- [x]	4.47 Password For Electronic Devices - November 2, 2021
 - [ ]	4.48 Alternative Education
 - [ ]	4.49 Student Use Of Alcohol Cannabis Or Other Drugs
 - [ ]	4.50 Memorial Services And Shrines